tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 ---
 layout: post
-title: "Brutal Tech Resume Advice"
+title: "Tech Resume Advice"
 categories: career
 ---

 I have been giving comments on technical resumes in Discord channels by the Tech Interview Handbook and cscareers.dev.

-# Use Jake's Resume Overleaf Template
+# Use Jake's Resume Overleaf template

-Generally, if there is a glaring formatting error, I would not even comment on the text you wrote.
-Fixing the formatting is far more useful than any text optimizations advice I can give.

-Some time ago I advised someone that formatting, grammar and spelling is like body language.
-Body language is very important in communication.
-I do not trust that you know the technology if you cannot even detect suspicious capitalization and nomenclature.
-If you cannot even follow the style of the template, I do not think you can follow the style of our codebase either.
+The first impression of the resume is important.
+The reader gets the first impression without reading any text.

-These are the common glaring formatting errors
+These are the common glaring formatting errors that would provide a bad first impression

 - Inconsistent indentation
-- Inconsistent line spacing
+- Inconsistent newline spacing
 - Inconsistent date formats
 - Inconsistent use of separators (e.g. between company and job title)
 - Inconsistent chronological order
+- Inconsistent font
 - Inconsistent font size
-- Inconsistent use of emphasis (underline, bold)
+- Inconsistent use of emphasis (underline, bold, italics)
 - Excessive use of emphasis
 - Wrong use of capitalization for technical terminologies
 - Incorrect usage of whitespace within the text (e.g. space before full stop)